RAC Life Insurance Review

 What are some of the key exclusions?

 Some of the key exclusions with RAC include:

-- No cover for suicide or a deliberately self-inflicted injury or sickness in the first 13 months.
+- Generally no cover for suicide or a deliberately self-inflicted injury or sickness in the first 13 months.

 - No cover for engaging in any criminal activity or any unlawful act.